More Important: Why Sapelo Island?

 Thank you for joining me on this journey through history… For you Shiloh Mystery lovers: Who knows what new escapades Theo, Liddy and their Shiloh friends may find themselves enthralled?
 News coming for book four in the coming months.

-In the meantime, please visit the bookstore page to order, read and review any of the three current Shiloh novels still outstanding on your to-be-read list.
+In the meantime, please visit the BOOKS by T M Brown page to order.
+Then leave read and review of any of the three current Shiloh novels on your to-be-read list.
 Thank you.